 SharePoint is a server environment from Microsoft which makes collaborating on and sharing documents within an organisation much easier.
 This makes it an incredibly resourceful application when working on projects in groups.
-You can customise its appeareance so it reflects your company's branding, or use an intranet-in-a-box that transforms the SharePoint experience with more bespoke templates and functionality for your business.
-Check out our own intranet-in-a-box solution, boost.
+You can customise its appearance so it reflects your company's branding, or use an intranet-in-a-box that transforms the SharePoint experience with more bespoke templates and functionality for your business.

 As an online document management and storage system, Word documents, Excel spreadsheets, PowerPoint presentations and more can be uploaded to and stored in SharePoint.
 It is usually deployed as an intranet site within a company's network.
 Like with other websites, you access a SharePoint site by using a URL that's unique to your company.